AndZapata/AirBnB_clone_v3/README.md

 POST /users: path for creating a user resource
 PUT /users/12: path for updating the user id = 12 DELETE /users/12/addresses/2: path for deleting the address id = 2 of the user id = 12

+###HTTP Response
+In the HTTP Response, the client should verify the information of two things:

+status code: result of the action
+body: JSON or XML representation of resources

 #### `models/` directory contains classes used for this project:
 [base_model.py](/models/base_model.py) - The BaseModel class from which future classes will be derived